mikek/behave-http/README.md

-# Behave HTTP steps
+# BDD HTTP steps implementation for Behave

 *A Python package for HTTP-service testing.
-Contains reusable steps for [behave][1] BDD (behaviour-driven development) tool.*

-It's mostly useful for testing REST APIs and interacting with JSON data.
+Contains reusable steps for [behave][1] BDD (behaviour-driven development) tool.
+It's mostly useful for testing REST APIs and interacting with JSON data.*

 ## Usage